dmakarov/svm/spec.md

 of transactions.
 The document’s target audience includes both external users and the developers of the SVM.

-## Applications (or use cases)
+## Use cases

-The following possible applications for SVM were collected from potential interested users
+We envision the following applications for SVM

 - **Transaction execution in Solana Validator**

     This is the primary use case for the SVM.
-It remains a major component of the Solana Validator, but with clear interface and isolated from dependencies on other components.
+It remains a major component of the Agave Validator, but with clear interface and isolated from dependencies on other components.

     The SVM is currently viewed as realizing two stages of the Transaction Engine Execution pipeline as described in Solana Architecture documentation
     [https://docs.solana.com/validator/runtime#execution](https://docs.solana.com/validator/runtime#execution),
-    namely ‘load accounts’ and ‘execute’ stages *(confirmation needed)*
+    namely ‘load accounts’ and ‘execute’ stages.

 - **SVM Rollups**

-    Rollups that need to execute the block but don’t need the other components of the validator can benefit from this as it can reduce hardware requirements and decentralize the network.
+    Rollups that need to execute the block but don’t need the other components of the validator can benefit from SVM as it can reduce hardware requirements and decentralize the network.
 This is especially useful for Ephemeral Rollups since the cost of compute will be higher as a new rollup is created for every user session